 Morning Care & After Care

 The Morning Care Program is available daily beginning at 7:30 AM.
 The After Care Program is available daily until 6:00 p.m.
 The After Care Program provides campers with wholesome childcare that includes snack and free play.
 Students can be enrolled in both programs on a regular schedule or an “as needed” basis.
 There is a charge of $9/hour for this service.
-Invoices for both program fees are sent home every 2 weeks.
+During the program, two invoices will be sent by mail and email.

 Parents are responsible for transportation to and from the camp.